-Ex-Georgia officer charged over arrest of ex-football player
+Ex-officer charged in arrest of former football player

-ATLANTA (AP) — A former suburban Atlanta police officer who was fired last year after an internal investigation found he used unnecessary force during the arrest of a former college football player has been charged with simple battery.
+ATLANTA (AP) — A former suburban-Atlanta police officer who was fired last year after an internal investigation found he used unnecessary force during the arrest of a former college football player has been charged with simple battery.

-The Henry County district attorney’s office said Friday that former county police officer David Rose was charged this week.
+The Henry County district attorney’s office said in an email Friday that former county police officer David Rose was charged this week.
+The court document charging Rose says he “did intentionally make physical contact of an insulting and provoking nature to Desmond Marrow by grabbing him by the neck and choking him.”

-Rose’s attorney did not immediately respond to an email or a phone message left at his office Friday.
+Rose’s lawyer, Lee Sexton, said Rose has decided not to contest the simple battery charge, saying the state’s power to threaten serious felony charges led Rose to that decision.

-Rose arrested Desmond Marrow on Dec.
-2, 2017, while responding to calls of a road-rage incident.
-Police said last year that an investigation showed Rose was recorded on his in-car camera system saying he had choked Marrow and that he didn’t intend to include that in his report.
+“He will not plea guilty to any charge, but has decided to plea no contest for reasons we will place on the record in court,” Sexton wrote in an email.
+“I believe Henry County has lost the services of a professional and experienced law enforcement officer who was protecting and serving the citizens.”

 Most Read Nation & World Stories